GuiMarques98/fix10/DOCUMENT.md

 ## `HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\OneDrive`
 * `PreventNetworkTrafficPreUserSignIn`=`dword:00000001`
   * Disables OneDrive on the computer.
-The exact value prevents OneDrive from generating any network traffic prior to the user signing in. [(Source)](https://docs.microsoft.com/en-us/windows/configuration/manage-connections-from-windows-operating-system-components-to-microsoft-services)
+The exact behavior is to prevent OneDrive from generating any network traffic prior to the user signing in. [(Source)](https://docs.microsoft.com/en-us/windows/configuration/manage-connections-from-windows-operating-system-components-to-microsoft-services)

 ## `HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\InputPersonalization`
 * `AllowInputPersonalization`=`dword:00000000`